 The 1935 Labour government extended the arbitration system to cover many more workers, including office workers and government employees.
 Nationwide unions became legal, and union membership was compulsory – any worker covered by an agreement negotiated by a registered union had to join that union.
 Union membership increased rapidly under this new system, until nearly half of all workers belonged to a union.
 Compulsory arbitration was reinstated in 1936.
 A new Federation of Labour was set up, since the short-lived first Federation had disappeared after the disastrous 1913 Great Strike.

-For staff at an Auckland meat-freezing works, work hours increased from 40 to 44 hours a week during the Second World War, but without a pay rise.
-In 1945 they protested by occupying the freezing works at Westfield, Southdown and Horotiu, and the cool stores on Auckland’s King’s Wharf.
+For staff at Auckland meat-freezing works, the working week remained at 44 hours after the new Labour government introduced the 40-hour week, but without a pay rise.
+In January 1937 they protested by occupying the freezing works at Westfield, Southdown and Horotiu, and the cool stores on Auckland’s King’s Wharf.
 Hammocks were slung inside the Westfield works for strikers to sleep in.
 The country’s first ‘stay-in’ strike won a pay increase to reflect the longer hours of work.

 During the Second World War, regulations made all work stoppages illegal.
 Unions agreed to increase their working hours and keep wages stable for the sake of the war effort.
 However some union members felt that this policy of economic stabilisation protected the profits of employers at the expense of workers, and several small strikes broke out in protest.